-Kika Yang encouraged CITYMAKERS Lab participants to speak about their personal motivations and background, their particular interest to join the LAB and finally invited to brainstorm with us about the potential of the CITYMAKERs platform.
+In this podcast series, Kika Yang spoke with CITYMAKERS Lab participants about their personal motivations and background as city makers and invited them to brainstorm about the potentials of the CITYMAKERS platform.

 What do you see as major challenges coming along with urbanization in China?

 It would be about building belongingness to a city.
 Currently, the central complaint about Chinese cities is that they all look the same.
 This is an extreme apathy; it leads to lack of participation from the environment to resource development, because people simply feel distant from their cities.
 Without that soul and pride, there is no starting point to begin even a slightly more technical conversation.
 So, first I believe to reinstall culture, culture is at stake, the development of cities, urbanization is not limited by speed or money.
 It is exactly the problem of too much money, all at once, as put by Jane Jacobs.
 What we need is to gradually redevelop our cities from the core, from cultural spots and use these areas as educational centers to gather a collective effort from all citizens to care about their city.